 There are so many opportunities to talk about products you love when you’re a lifestyle blogger.
 Make the most it by promoting affiliate products.

-Every time some one buys a product via a link from your site, you earn a commission.
+Every time someone buys a product via a link from your site, you earn a commission.
 How good is that!
-The commission can vary from around 4% with Amazon to as much as 50% or more for some digital products.
+The commission can vary from around 4% with Amazon to as much as 40% or more for some digital products.

 Setting Up A Store